 One of my guilty pleasures is celebrity gossip.
-I know it's wrong on so many levels, but I just can't help myself.
-Sitting down with my US Weekly is the perfect way to numb out.
-When I’m reading about Gwen Stefani and Blake Shelton, I forget about all my worries and my troubles, if only for a few minutes.
+I know it's a waste of time, but I just can't help myself.
+Sitting down with my US Weekly is the perfect way to check out.
+When I’m reading about Gwen Stefani and Blake Shelton, I forget about any worries from the day, if only for a few minutes.

 I know I'm not a celebrity, but I when I'm reading that column I can't help but wonder What would I say?
 What are the things about me only a few people know?